pell-je/CodingChallange/README.md

 1. I removed setting the Id in the backend.
 I left the database to use auto-increment/identity to set it.
 2. I changed the Id type of the Order entity to a long.
 This is a much better type for an entity that will likly be stored in a database.
 A string Id could also be used, especially if its used in a nosql database.
 I choose to use a long here.
 The Id database column could be a BIGINT if using a sql database.
 3. I added a semi-colon.
-4. I created a class for AppDbContext and added it to the dependecny injection container.
+4. I created a class for AppDbContext and added it to the dependency injection container.

 ### Some other changes I made for Quaility of Code.
 1. Use a service layer to access the database.
 Using a service layer in the controller allows for code reuse and decouples logic.